mlflow/mlflow/docs/source/tutorials-and-examples/tutorial.rst

 More Resources
 --------------

 Congratulations on finishing the tutorial!
-For more reading, see :doc:`tracking`, :doc:`projects`, :doc:`models`, and more.
+For more reading, see :doc:`../tracking`, :doc:`../projects`, :doc:`../models`, and more.

 ..
 [1] P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.
 Modeling wine preferences by data mining from physicochemical properties.
 In Decision Support Systems, Elsevier, 47(4):547-553, 2009.